-The Institute has an English-French bilingual teaching policy.
-However, most of the classes are taught in English.
-Students can speak and write in either English or French.
+The Institute has an English-French bilingual policy.
+Most of the classes are taught in English.
+Students can participate and submit written assignments in either English or French.

 Recognised tests and scores

 Tests must be within their validity period.
 If the test certificate does not indicate an expiry date, then the test must be no more than two years old at the time of submission.
 Tests that expired more than 12 months before the application deadline need to be taken again.
 Results must be submitted via a secure channel, available for online verification, or by post in a sealed envelope directly from the testing organisation.

 - Paper-test : 600

 - Computer based test : 250

 Please have your TOEFL scores forwarded to us by indicating our institutional ETS code: 8909

 IELTS or IELTS Online (International English Language Testing System): 7.0 with no individual band below 6.5

 Cambridge English: minimum score 180 (C1 Advanced - CAE or C2 Proficiency - CPE)

 CEFR (Common European Framework of Reference for Languages): C1